clevelandmusicco/open-source-pedals/README.md

 <img width="1421" height="604" alt="superior-fab-tilt" src="https://github.com/user-attachments/assets/65f20d46-1bf6-4561-bd96-d2c82cdcbe58" />

-_Rendering of a Superior Overdrive PCB fabricated with these files.
+_Rendering of a Cleveland Music Co.
+Superior Overdrive PCB fabricated with these files.
 Note the Cleveland Music Co. branding and trademarks have been removed from the source files._

 There is also a `.url` file with a link to the Drill Template at Tayda.
 These templates have been verified and tested.
 For example, [here is the Superior Overdrive Drill Template](https://drill.taydakits.com/box-designs/new?public_key=SVhxKzdDNXZjeXVUNXpSM1phNTFkdz09Cg==).